Burrata Panzanella: Your New Favorite Salad

 2. Arrange an even layer of lettuce on the bottom of the plate.

-3. Top lettuce with an even layer of the bread.
+3. Top lettuce with an even layer of bread cubes.

 4. Drizzle half of the olive oil over the salad.